ChipMcCallahan/CCTools/README.md

 CC1.TANK_S
 CC1.TANK_E
 ```
-This works for ice corner tiles such as `CC1.ICE_NW`.
-If an element cannot be rotated, the same element is returned.
+- This also works for ice corner tiles such as `CC1.ICE_NW`.
+- If an element cannot be rotated, the same element is returned.

 You can also get the directions on an element, or update the element with new directions.
 ```python